 I retrieve my tentacles like an octopus with three hearts.
-In the manner of a fishing net with delicate round-tipped hooks by the edges, I spread myself to catch the favorable offerings.
+In a manner of a fishing net with delicate blunt hooks by the edge, I spread myself to catch the favorable offerings.
 Over excited about fulfilling the romance prophecy.
 Rushing, not seeing, not reading, while the red flags play a decorative role to be ignored, unless, until the wind blows, strong, and their flapping, like fingers snapping, lastly breaks the spell.
 I retrieve like an octopus to heal in my cave, with a garden, in peace, by the shade.
 With my tentacles I taste life, the one I’ve built.
 My life.
 The one where I fit, where I thrive.
 Surrounded by wood, colours and rhymes.
 And the sea.
 I live by the sea, I swim.
 With my tentacles I play with shells, with algae and a seal.
 The cold water gets my skin to shine.
-I wash off the musk from my outer layer for nothing deeper grows when time has been fast forwarded.
-Clean now, with my tentacles safe, I look at the trees, and everyone that in there lives, sipping from the treat in my morning’s first cup.
+I wash off the musk from my outer layer for nothing deeper grows when we fast forward life, trying to get ahead of time.
+Clean now, with my tentacles safe, I look at the trees and everyone that in there lives sipping from the treat in my morning’s first cup.
 I let the air deep into my lungs and, as I exhale, I let myself flow, once more, into the unknown.

 Like an octopus with three hearts.
 Short-story from “12 o’clock-tales” (The red table & A scared black cat, book adventure)